SumukhJadhav/googleMeetBot/README.md

 >STEP 2:
   Download chromedriver from here

-  Copy and paste the downloaded file to the path where Python is installed

-  It's usually(Default) C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64
+  -Copy and paste the downloaded file to the path where Python is installed -It's usually(Default) C:\Program Files (x86)\Microsoft Visual Studio\Shared\Python37_64

 >STEP 3: